GSA/fpki-guides/_truststores/00_index.md

   4. In _Certificate Policies_, you will see a comma-separated list of policy Object Identifiers (OIDs).

-The current policy OID list for the Federal Common Policy CA is:
+The current policy OIDs list for the Federal Common Policy CA is:

 | Common Policy                                 | Common OID                | Certificate Use                                                                   |
 |-----------------------------------------------|---------------------------|-----------------------------------------------------------------------------------|